-Although the term reduction in force (RIF) and layoff can be used interchangeably, there are slight differences between the two.
+Although the term reduction in force (RIF) and layoff are often used interchangeably, there are slight differences between the two.
 Although they both result in employee terminations, the volume of people impacted tends to be the key difference.
 The context and implications of the two scenarios vary.
 We will do a brief review of each situation and the HR considerations when managing employee terminations.

 What is a Reduction in Force?